pyrocko/grond/docs/source/method/index.rst

 User-defined manual data weights enable an arbitrary weighting of data sets in contrast to balancing of single observations through target balancing and noise-based data weights.
 No rules apply other than from the user's rationale.
-In Grond they are called ``manual_weight`` and are given in the configuration file.
+In Grond they are called ``manual_weight`` and are given in the configuration file of the `targets`_.

-TODO link to the target sheet

 **Normalisation of data and data groups**

 The normalisation in Grond is applied to data groups that are member of the so called ``normalisation_family``.
 A `normalisation family` in Grond can be composed in many ways.
-However, it is often meaningful to put data of the same kind and with similar weights into the same `normalisation family`.
+However, it is often meaningful to put data of the same kind and with similar weighting schemes into the same `normalisation family` (see also Fig. 1).
 This could be P and S waves, or two InSAR data sets.
 As an explanation some examples are given here:

 **Example 1:** Fitting waveforms of P and S waves to solve